 - Workflow definitions and metadata: Each workflow definition has its own repository on the GitLab server.
 Data stored in version control for the workflow includes: - Metadata regarding the workflow (e.g., name, description, and service dependencies) - Gherkin description of the workflow - BPMN model of the workflow. - Service Source Code: In cases where a service is written from scratch, assembled using a template, or otherwise modified from existing source code, the service should have its own Git repository on the GitLab server.
 It is proposed to build a library of service definitions, grouped separately from the workflow definitions, since each service has the potential to be re-used in different workflows.

 If you wish to learn more about this aspect of the SmartCLIDE project, we invite you to read the public deliverable entitled "D3.1 - Early SmartCLIDE Cloud IDE Design".

-By AIR Institute he Discovery of Services and Resources backend module is responsible for collecting data on services discovered through the use of crawlers, maintaining an internal registry of services, as well as serving queries/requests for services based on service usage details and service code requests.
-This component communicates with the DLE (: Deep Learning Engine) to classify services and receive updates.
+Service Discovery, Creation and Monitoring

 Discovery of Services and Resources